 Bone Broth Recipes

-We have a bunch of recipes in our Anti-Inflammatory Bone Broth ebook, but here are some recipes we have on our blog which use gut healing bone broth.
+We have a bunch of recipes in our Anti-Inflammatory Bone Broth ebook, and here are some recipes we have on our blog which use gut healing bone broth.

-Sure!
-I store my bone broth in glass mason jars so I can easily reheat them in the microwave for a few minutes.
-Sipping on bone broth is great for gut health and is a delicious way to warm up in the winter months.
+Yes, you can just drink bone broth as it is!
+I store my bone broth in glass mason jars in the fridge so I can easily reheat them in the microwave for a few minutes.
+Sipping on bone broth is great for gut health, and is a delicious way to warm up in the winter months.

-Bone broth in my opinion is healthier due to the anti-inflammatory nature of bone broth.
-Stock, depending on whether it is store bought or homemade, lacks the collagen, minerals and amino acids that are found in bone broth.
+Bone broth is healthier in my opinion, due to the anti-inflammatory nature of bone broth.
+Stock, depending on whether it is store bought or homemade, lacks the collagen, minerals, and amino acids that are found in bone broth.

 If a recipe calls for bone broth or stock, you can use the two interchangeably.
-Just note that the nutritional information will change when you substitute the two for one another.
+Just note that the nutritional information will change when you substitute one for the other.

 Bone broth typically provides 43 calories, 0.5g fat, 0.5g carbohydrates, and 9g of protein per cup.